 The most competitive programs are those that attract the most qualified applicants who demonstrate a real passion for the service work, flexibility, and motivation.
 In different years, the programs with the highest application rate changes, so this year’s numbers aren’t likely to be helpful in your decision-making.
 The real question is: Do you bring skills, experience and motivation for the service themes and programs you’ve selected?

-Yes, unless you are a legally emancipated student, your parents or legal guardian must sign the Terms and Conditions of participation for DukeEngage.
-Note: Your parent(s) or guardian will also receive a copy of your submitted application.
+DukeEngage sends Notification of Acceptance emails to both students and their parent(s) or guardian.
+Unless you are a legally emancipated student, your parent or legal guardian must sign the Participation Agreement, which is attached to the Parent Notification Email.
+Note: If you are accepted as an Independent Project participant, your parent(s) or guardian will also receive a copy of your submitted application.

-No, but if you remain a student in good standing, we welcome you to re-apply the next year.
+No, but if you remain a student in good standing and meet all eligibility requirements, we welcome you to re-apply the next year.
+Re-application does not guarantee preference or acceptance.

 You may email your program director or program contact to ask how you might build a better application for the future.
 You are also encouraged to email the DukeEngage office or speak with a DukeEngage staff advisor about other possible options still available to you in the current application cycle.

-Once you have applied and submitted an application for an international group program, you are ineligible to apply for an independent project in the same academic year.
+No. Once you have applied and submitted an application for an international group program, you are ineligible to apply for an independent project in the same academic year.
 You may still apply to a U.S.-based group program.
-Deadline: January 24, 2017, Eastern Standard Time.

 Due to the number of applications that programs receive, not every student who applies will be invited for an interview.
 Interviews can take place any time during the application review period and may be conducted in person or via phone/Skype.
 Not all program directors conduct interviews at the same time, nor do they send out all of the interview invitations at the same time.

 Studying abroad does not affect your chances of getting into a program, nor do you have to be on campus for the interview (see question above).
 If you are studying off-campus the spring before your DukeEngage program begins, you will be expected to participate in all of your group pre-departure meetings to the extent that it’s possible and complete all DukeEngage required on-line modules.
 If you are studying away at the Duke Marine Lab spring semester, you are required to attend the DukeEngage Academy in person.
-If you are studying away at an international or out-of-state location, arrangements will be made for you to complete the DukeEngage Academy online.
+If you are studying away at an international or out-of-state location, if your program dates do not allow you to return in time, arrangements will be made for you to complete the DukeEngage Academy online.